 – Yuri: You haven’t been there?

-– And: No, but I really want to!
+– And: No, but I want to!
 And I was thinking, where is the furthest point from Moscow that I can get to without crossing the Atlantic?
 All I knew about Lisbon at that time was that it existed.
-But in spite of that, I decided to fly there: Did you come as a tourist?
+But despite that, I decided to fly there: Did you come as a tourist?

 How to get an MBA in Portugal?